rbardenet/bml-course/README.md

+# Bayesian machine Learning
+Rémi Bardenet and Julyan Arbel

+## Evaluation
-Important information for the course will be posted here.
-Scribes, please use overleaf and the tex template in the notes-by-scribes directory.
+* Stay tuned, information will be posted here.

 ## Course notes
 * Scribes are taking notes.
 This is work in progress, and I haven't proofread the notes yet, so use with care.
 Checkout the [overleaf](https://www.overleaf.com/7327431551dnysmcchtgtt), and feel free to make minor edits.